YoolTheFool/DataArt1/README.md

 # DataArt - section 1.
 ## Assignment - 3 data vis

 The dataset - reflects the foreign-born population of the entire US.
 This assignment was a good opportunity for me re-kindle my Javascript abilities (which are not great).
 Quickly, I decided to take a few of my previous p5 sketches and try to work with them.
-The problem started when the instrument i.e the sketches, became the main concern, and not the representation of a conceptual piece.Eventually, the work paid off (meaning that I learned how to approach a dataset with Javascript, not that it came out nicely).
-Looking at the data set I thought simple - I want to show the difference in scale between the countries.
+The problem started when the instrument i.e the sketches, became the main concern, and not the representation of a conceptual piece.
+Eventually, the work paid off (meaning that I learned how to approach a dataset with Javascript, not that it came out nicely).
+Looking at the data set I thought - I want to show the difference in scale between the countries.
 That difference was not easy on the mapping since I needed to find the sweet-spot so that the large numbers won't saturate and the small ones won't evaporate.
 Having said that I had created two and a half presentations for this particular dataset.

 ## First Vis - animation (Bubble)